![]() |

 navtronic 1701t

-navtronic 1701t is based on the earlier navtronic 16 but added a protection to the 14
+The navtronic 1701t is based on the earlier navtronic 16 but added a physical protection to the 14 LED-indicators on the keyboard panel.

-If we trace back in the history of electronic flight computers we discover: The Commodore N-60, the Heathkit OCW-1401 and the navtronic 16 resp. navtronic 1701t models.
+If we trace back in the history of electronic flight computers we discover: The Commodore N-60, the Heathkit OCW-1401 and the navtronic 16 resp. navtronic 1701 models.
 All were introduced around the year 1978, two years before the Jeppesen Sanderson avstar based on a Texas Instruments TI-35 appeared.

 There are some rumors that the "1701 series" got it designations as a nod to Star Trek, the U.S.S.
 Enterprise is #1701.
 The 1701 itself comes from "FAA registry of a Waco biplane, owned by TOS chief designer Matt Jefferies".